intel-analytics/ipex-llm/python/llm/example/NPU/HF-Transformers-AutoModels/Multimodal/README.md

 - `--max-output-len MAX_OUTPUT_LEN`: Defines the maximum sequence length for both input and output tokens.
 It is default to be `1024`.
 - `--max-prompt-len MAX_PROMPT_LEN`: Defines the maximum number of tokens that the input prompt can contain.
 It is default to be `512`.
 - `--disable-transpose-value-cache`: Disable the optimization of transposing value cache.
+- `--save-directory SAVE_DIRECTORY`: argument defining the path to save converted model.
+If it is a non-existing path, the original pretrained model specified by `REPO_ID_OR_MODEL_PATH` will be loaded, otherwise the lowbit model in `SAVE_DIRECTORY` will be loaded.

 #### Sample Output
 ##### [openbmb/MiniCPM-V-2_6](https://huggingface.co/openbmb/MiniCPM-V-2_6)